-Their restaurant and bar has a large covered outdoor seating area and provides great food and coffee, a pool table and big screen projector – all complemented by beautiful sea views over Putney and Fisherman’s Beach, as well as a popular grassed picnic area.
+Their restaurant and bar has a large covered outdoor seating area and provides great food and coffee, a pool table, and big screen projector – all complemented by beautiful sea views over Putney and Fisherman’s Beach, as well as a popular grassed picnic area.

 It’s just a short stumble back to your cabin along a tropical pathway.

-You can swim right off the beach, or a motorized canoe trip can take you out to snorkeling spots and hidden coves and beaches.
-The
+You can swim right off the beach, or a motorized canoe trip can take you out to snorkeling spots and hidden coves, sea caves, and remote beaches.

 We didn’t have the best conditions to see the colours, but I enjoyed learning a lot about the reef through his stories and insights.

-Sunset Sailing Cruise
+3. Take A Sunset Sailing Cruise

 While on Keppel you must jump aboard a sailboat with Great Keppel Cruises, owned and run by Terry.
 It’s a small business only recently started by Terry, who was a great host, especially to the girls, letting them become Skipper for most of the sailing journey.